-To choose or change your PCP, please call Member Services (phone numbers are printed on the back cover of this document) or visit kp.org/doctor.
+To choose or change your PCP, please call Member Services or visit kp.org/doctor.

 When you call, tell us if you are seeing specialists or getting other covered services that need your PCP's approval (such as home health services and durable medical equipment) so we can tell you if you need to get a referral from your new PCP to continue the services.
 Also, if there is a particular network specialist or hospital that you want to use, check with us to find out if your PCP makes referrals to that specialist or uses that hospital.